Updated: Apr 27

 It’s these colouring books I’m talking about, and there is nothing childish about them.
 In fact, they are much harder than they look, and sometimes, even I have trouble paying attention to them.
 However, the reason I still use them and complete them is not just because they’re pretty.
 They actually help me focus my mind when I’m stressed or distracted by something.

 Now, there’s a lot of science that goes into explaining why colouring books are seen as a good thing.
 In fact, you’ll find a lot of people recommend taking up colouring books as a means of therapy.
 It’s a psychological thing.
 Because you’re focused on a task in front of you, all the noise and distractions around you disappear.

-It’s like when you’re cooking or baking, you’re focused on making the food you forget the work that stressed you out before you started.
-Or, if you crochet and knit, like I do.
-It helps keep the mind off whatever worry you have, until you stop, or it’ll help you think up of a solution, when you couldn’t think about one before.
+It’s like when you’re cooking or baking, you’re focused on making the food, you forget the work that stressed you out before you started.
+Or, if you crochet and knit, as I do, it helps keep the mind off whatever worry you have, until you stop, or it’ll help you think up of a solution when you couldn’t think about one before.

 What About You Feather?

 I have several colouring books at home, but the one I am currently working on is a collection of postcards that I take with me every time I travel.
 The reason why I chose to colour these postcards in is that they’re small enough to carry, and the pictures are big enough that I don’t get bored.
 It’s also a quick fix because I don’t always have time or energy to concentrate, while I’m on holiday.